SCORE (satellite): Background

-The six-month effort was the first endeavor of the then-new Advanced Research Projects Agency (ARPA) headed by Roy Johnson, and proved that a small, highly focused and versatile research group with appropriate resources was an ideal method to achieve the scientific and technological advances necessary to succeed in the emerging global space race.
+Project SCORE was to be the first orbital project to utilize the Atlas.
+SCORE, a six-month effort, was the first endeavor of the then-new Advanced Research Projects Agency (ARPA) headed by Roy Johnson, with a goal to develop a first step in space communications.
+SCORE proved that a small, highly focused and versatile research group with appropriate resources was an ideal method to achieve the scientific and technological advances necessary to succeed in the emerging global space race.

 SCORE's technical objectives were two-fold.
 In addition to showing that an Atlas missile was capable of satellite payload launch, the payload itself was a hundred times more massive than any previous US satellite.
 The program demonstrated the feasibility of transmitting messages through the upper atmosphere from one ground station to one or more ground stations.
 The result of the program, which used both real-time and store and forward techniques, was a major scientific breakthrough which proved that active communications satellites could provide a means of transmitting messages from one point to any other on Earth.

+Ironically, as early as 1955, the Air Force had proposed using their Atlas Intercontinental Ballistic Missile (ICBM), then under development, as an International Geophysical Year (IGY) satellite launcher in 1957–58.
+This proposal was rejected because it would redirect resources from the ICBM's development, and it was also feared that the rocket would not be ready in time for the IGY.
+As it turned out, SCORE was launched just inside the IGY after all.